 - a laboratory worker who may come in contact with S. typhi

-The typhoid vaccine is effective and comes in two forms:
+The typhoid vaccine is 50 to 80 percent effective and comes in two forms:

 - Inactivated typhoid vaccine.
 This vaccine is a one-dose injection.
-It’s not for children younger than two years old and it takes about two weeks to work.
-You can have a booster dose every two years.
+It’s not for children younger than 2 years old, and it takes about 2 weeks to work.
+You can have a booster dose every 2 years.

 - Live typhoid vaccine.
-This vaccine is not for children under age six.
-It’s an oral vaccine given in four doses, two days apart.
+This vaccine is not for children under age 6.
+It’s an oral vaccine given in 4 doses, 2 days apart.
 It takes at least a week after the last dose to work.
-You can have a booster every five years.
+You can have a booster every 5 years.

 A blood test can confirm the presence of S. typhi.
-Typhoid is treated with antibiotics such as azithromycin, ceftriaxone, and fluoroquinolones.
+Typhoid is treated with antibiotics such as:

 It’s important to take all prescribed antibiotics as directed, even if you feel better.
 A stool culture can determine if you still carry S. typhi.

-Without treatment, typhoid can lead to serious, life-threatening complications.
-Worldwide, there are about 200,000 typhoid-related deaths a year.
+Without treatment, typhoid can lead to serious, life threatening complications.
+Worldwide, there are between

-With treatment, most people start to improve within three to five days.
+With treatment, most people start to improve within 3 to 5 days.
 Almost everyone who receives prompt treatment makes a full recovery.